DiUS/pact_broker-docker/README.md

 > A smaller and sexier Docker image has now been built in the [Pact Foundation](https://github.com/pact-foundation/pact-broker-docker) organization.
 The new image can be run without root permissions, and is only 98MB compressed!
 All environment variable configurations are the same, so you should just be able to switch from `dius/pact-broker` to `pactfoundation/pact-broker` and run with it - note that the default port has changed from 80 to 9292 though.

+### Which one should I use?

+Please read https://github.com/phusion/passenger/wiki/Puma-vs-Phusion-Passenger for information on which server will suit your needs best.
+The tl;dr is that if you want to run the docker image in a managed architecture which will make your application highly available (eg. ECS, Kubernetes) then use the `pactfoundation/pact-broker`.
+Puma will not restart itself if it crashes, so you will need external monitoring to ensure the Pact Broker stays available.

+If you want to run the container as a standalone instance, then the `dius/pact-broker` image which uses Phusion Passenger may serve you better, as Passenger will restart any crashed processes.

 > Note: On 12 May 2018, the format of the docker tag changed from `M.m.p-RELEASE` to `M.m.p.RELEASE` (where `M.m.p` is the semantic version of the underlying Pact Broker package) so that Dependabot can recognise when the version has been incremented.

 ## In a hurry?